goqwertys/db_manager/README.md

     ```
 <p>The program will download vacancies of the companies you are interested in and insert them into the database.</p>
 <p>You will then be presented with several options for what data you can see.</p>

+## !Important
+**Please try to choose companies with salaries in the same currency.
+Conversion to one currency is not implemented**